ecadlabs/taquito/docs/sapling.md

 Taquito offers support for encrypted/unencrypted spending keys and mnemonics.
 Refer to the following link for more information: [InMemorySpendingKey](./sapling_in_memory_spending_key.md)

+**Proving key**

+The proving key can be used to generate proof without allowing tokens to be spent.
+Zero-knowledge proofs can be created with either the spending or the proving key.
+In cases where the device holding the spending key is computationally or memory-limited, such as a hardware wallet, proofs can be produced on a separate device using the proving key.

 **Viewing key**

 The viewing key is derived from the spending key.
 This key can be used to view all incoming and outgoing transactions.
 It must be handled securely to prevent a loss of privacy, as anyone accessing it can see the transaction history and the balance.